 Hansen, A. K., & Moran, N. A. (2011).
 Aphid genome expression reveals host–symbiont cooperation in the production of amino acids.
 Proceedings of the National Academy of Sciences, 108(7), 2849-2854.

-In this summary, I will define and describe symbiotic relationships as well as discuss its impact on evaluating physiological performance of an organism.
-I will then compare two scientific studies that focused on explaining these symbiotic relationships in cephalopods and aphids using genomic analysis.
+In this summary, I will define and describe symbiotic relationships as well as discuss its impact on physiological performance.
+I will then compare two studies of symbiotic relationships in cephalopods and aphids using genomic analysis.

 Symbiosis refers to a functioning relationship between two organisms, often beneficial to both parties involved.
 There are three forms of a symbiotic relationship: mutualism, parasitism, and commensalism.
 Mutualism describes a relationship where both partners benefit from the interaction, which includes coral and its symbionts.
 A parasitic relationship involves one partner benefiting at the expense of the other, which includes parasitic worms and their hosts.
 Commensalism refers to a relationship where one partner benefits and the other is unaffected, which includes remora fish and its host, a shark.
 A complex symbiotic relationship like the coral holobiont, consists of three partners: the coral host, its symbionts, and the surrounding microbiome.
 The symbionts and microbiome play a key role in the overall physiology and performance of the coral holobiont.
 Each partner in the holobiont struggles to survive without the others.
 When investigating the effects of climate change or the evolution of these species, looking at the holobiont compared to solely looking at the coral host becomes increasingly important.
 Only focusing on one organism in the symbiotic relationship will not produce a holistic view or conclusion.
-The interactions between organisms are often complex and require integrative research to elucidate the functional relationship between the two or more organisms.
+The interactions between organisms are often complex and require integrative research to elucidate the functional relationship among symbiotic partners.

 Belcaid and team investigated host-microbe interactions in the light organ and a reproductive organ in the cephalopod, Euprymna scolopes.
-Their results suggest that how these two symbiotic organs evolved and the mechanisms underlying that evolution are different.
+Their results suggest how these two symbiotic organs evolved and the mechanisms underlying that evolution are different.
 The microbiome associated with each organ has been identified, but the research team focused on the origin and how these differing symbiotic relationships within a single host evolved.
 Genome sequences were available for this model organism and for a similar cephalopod that did not have these symbiotic organs, creating an ideal situation for comparison.
 This study presents the first genome assembly for this particular suborder, and most detailed for a cephalopod.
 The team used a combination of sequencing techniques to assemble and annotate this genome, including RNA seq and ISO-seq to create transcriptomic libraries.
 After sequencing, the team was able to compare the genomes of the octopus and bobtail squid to find a substantial difference in genome size, which they attributed to differences in long interspersed nuclear elements (LINEs) between the two organisms.
 Their results also suggest there was a genomic reorganization in a common cephalopod ancestor because they observed local gene linkages that had been disrupted.
 The two organisms contained large intergenic distance differences in hox gene clusters that could be contributing to the evolution of unique organs.
 There was evidence of gene duplication in the light and reproductive organs of the bobtail squid that is specific to the bobtail squid and absent in the cephalopod.
 Within the reproductive (ANG) organ, there was a large proportion (35%) of E. scolopes-specific genes, referred to as orphan genes.
 In conclusion, the authors identified the increase in LINEs as a potential precursor for new function because this allowed a unique genome architecture.
 Because the ANG organ contains taxon-specific (orphan) genes, the authors suggest it is highly derived and evolved by different mechanisms than the light organ.